-The underwriters have advised us that they propose to offer the notes to the public at the respective public offering prices on the cover page of this prospectus supplement, and may offer the notes to dealers at that price less a concession not in excess of % of the principal amount of the 2020 notes, % of the principal amount of the 2022 notes, % of the principal amount of the 2025 notes, % of the principal amount of the 2035 notes, % of the principal amount of the 2020 floating rate notes.
-The underwriters may allow, and the dealers may reallow, a discount not in excess of % of the principal amount of the 2020 notes, % of the principal amount of the 2022 notes, % of the principal amount of the 2025 notes, % of the principal amount of the 2035 notes, % of the principal amount of the 2045 notes and % of the principal amount of the 2020 floating rate notes to the other dealers.
+The underwriters have advised us that they propose to offer the notes to the public at the respective public offering prices on the cover page of this prospectus supplement, and may offer the notes to dealers at that price less a concession not in excess of % of the principal amount of the 2017 notes, % of the principal amount of the 2018 notes, % of the principal amount of the 2018 floating rate notes and % of the principal amount of the 2018 floating rate notes.
+The underwriters may allow, and the dealers may reallow, a discount not in excess of % of the principal amount of the 2017 notes, % of the principal amount of the 2018 notes, % of the principal amount of the 2020 notes, % of the principal amount of the 2017 floating rate notes and % of the principal amount of the 2018 floating rate notes to the other dealers.
 After the initial public offering, the public offering prices and other selling terms may be changed.
 The offering of the notes by the underwriters is subject to receipt and acceptance and subject to the underwriters' right to reject any order in whole or in part.